danvk/aoc2021/README.md

 ## Advent of Code

+### Day 21

+Two very different implementations for part 1 and part 2 today, but neither was very difficult.
+The state size for part 2 never got larger than ~12,000.

 ### Day 20

 This one doesn't make sense to me -- because the first bit in my decoder string is `#`, doesn't that mean that the entire infinite grid should light up immediately?